Joaquin123455/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity.
+I would like to thank Cindy Shin for the awesome work she did in that project i took as a template!.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>